-So, let’s get this straight; if Jesus’ death on the cross of Calvary according to God’s plan was sufficient to pay off the debt for the sin of every person that ever lived or that ever will live, why then would there be anyone in hell?
+So, let’s get this straight; if Jesus’ death on the cross of Calvary according to God’s plan was sufficient to pay off the debt for the sin of every person that ever lived or that ever will live, and:

 Someone once said, “Atonement not appropriated is not atonement.”
 Think about that for a minute.
-At times, we may hear that Jesus certainly died and paid the price for the sins of every person that will ever exist.
-But it’s up to each person to believe so that His payment will be “appropriated” or handed out to them.
-To this, we must ask for the chapter & verse that this assertion is built upon.
+We may have heard that Jesus died and paid the price for the sins of every person that has ever, or will ever exist.
+We may have also heard that it’s up to each person to believe so that Jesus’ payment will be “appropriated” or applied to these believers.
+This assertion however, is saying that Jesus’ death on the cross merely made salvation possible for believers (contingent on their belief.)
+To this, we must ask for the chapter & verse references that this assertion is built upon.
 (I’m still waiting for those verses, by the way.)
+In fact, Jesus death on the cross did not merely make salvation possible (ready to be distributed once someone believes) rather His death actually saved all believers throughout all time at that moment.
+His death was the sacrifice that was sufficient being offered once for all.

 “Enter by the narrow gate.
 For the gate is wide and the way is easy that leads to destruction, and those who enter by it are many.
 For the gate is narrow and the way is hard that leads to life, and those who find it are few.”

-The Bible says that He died for His sheep; all believers, everywhere, throughout all time.
-That is, all those who believe in Him alone for salvation by grace through faith.
+The Bible says that He died for His sheep.
+That is, all believers, everywhere, throughout all time; all those who believe in Him alone for salvation by grace through faith.

-As for those who would say that Jesus dies for the sins of the whole “world,” there is a legitimate question we should ask.
-Which of the ten different meanings of the Greek word “world” are they using?
-I lost them here:
+As for those who would say that Jesus died for the sins of the whole “world,” there is a legitimate question we should ask.
+Which of the 10 different meanings of the Greek word “world” (kosmos) are they using?
+Did you hear that?
+The apostle John himself uses the word “world” to mean 10 distinct things in his own gospel.
+We always need to be faithful to the text, in context, to rightly understand what is being said.
+By doing this, we will be less likely to make the Bible seem to say what it isn’t actually saying.

 1. The Entire Universe - John 1:10; 1:3; 17:5